-In which case, your job is two-f0ld: First, you have to be able recognize and control your own internal reactions (i.e. identify your automatic thoughts and acknowledge and manage the accompanying emotions), so that you can then tune in to and connect with your kid’s experience without losing your cool.
-So that when your kids push your buttons, instead of instantly losing it, you can acknowledge what’s going on for them, and in so doing help them make sense of it and regain their composure.
+When that’s the case, your job is two-fold: First, you have to be able recognize and control your own internal reactions (i.e., identify your automatic thoughts and acknowledge and manage the accompanying emotions) so you can then tune in to and connect with your kid’s experience without losing your cool.
+That way, when your kids push your buttons, instead of instantly losing it, you can acknowledge what’s going on for them, and in so doing, help them make sense of it and regain their composure.

 5. Your needs aren’t being met

 Needs!?
 Who the hell has time for needs when there are little people to keep alive!?